18 Chelsea signings who were meant to be the business… but weren’t

 The winger ended up playing just 16 times for the club and has given up on a France call-up, making his DR Congo debut in 2017.

-An honourable mention also goes to Bertrand Traoré, another youngster ‘signed’ in questionable circumstances, whose arrival has led to the current transfer ban being fought by the club.
+An honourable mention also goes to Bertrand Traore, another youngster ‘signed’ in questionable circumstances, whose arrival led to the transfer ban on Frank Lampard’s watch.
 Fittingly, he too played 16 times for the club.

 The problem with waiting so long for something great comes from the fact that when it arrives, it’ll never be as good as you imagined.